Citadel Securities denies any involvement in trade restrictions on "meme shares" | ExBulletin

 Citadel Securities denies any involvement in trade restrictions on “meme shares”

-(Reuters) – Citadel Securities did not ask Robinhood or any other company to restrict or limit trading on GameStop and other so-called memes at the height of the retail frenzy in January, a said the market maker on Tuesday.
+Sept.
+28 (Reuters) – Citadel Securities did not ask Robinhood or any other company to restrict or limit trading on GameStop and other so-called “memes stocks” at the height of the sales frenzy retail in January, the market maker said.
+Tuesday.

-Robinhood and several other brokers restricted trading in GameStops shares on January 28 following a stunning two-week rally led by retail traders that sparked a short squeeze, resulting in billions of dollars in losses for hedge funds of Wall Street.
+Robinhood and several other brokers restricted trading in GameStop shares on January 28 following a stunning two-week rally led by retail traders that triggered a “short squeeze” resulting in billions of dollars in losses for Wall Street hedge funds.

 The trade halt has frustrated retail investors, capped hedge fund losses, and caught the attention of lawmakers and regulators.
 During a hearing in the U.S. Congress in February, Citadel LLC CEO Ken Griffin, who also founded Citadel Securities, said the hedge fund had not contacted Robinhood about the trade restriction.